Australia is building a robust, resilient and globally competitive defence industry to support an agile and capable Australian Defence Force.

 We want more of these prosperous collaborations.
 Our national science agency, CSIRO, cooperative research centres (CRCs) and other academic institutions are always looking for partners.

-- Top defence export markets: US, UK, EU, New Zealand, Canada.
+- Top defence export markets: US, UK, EU, New Zealand and Canada

 A world-leading defence exporter

-Australia has a mission to become a top 10 global defence exporter over the next decade.
-We’re looking to grow our existing defence exports, currently worth up to an estimated A$2.5 billion a year.
+We’re looking to grow our existing defence exports, currently worth around A$2 billion.
 To do this, we’re welcoming strategic partners to help us build a stronger, more sustainable and more globally competitive industry and pursue defence export opportunities.

 By bringing your business, ideas, knowledge and skills here, you’ll play a vital role in making this happen and share in the rewards.
 You’ll find advocacy and support through the Australian Defence Export Office, which coordinates whole-of-government efforts to support the export success of Australian defence industry.